Firoozabadi/Visually-impaired/README.md

 To Do:

+    *)continue to make LSQ function
-    Finding the most suitable images to use as reference Try to find the best kernel parameters to obtain the best fittings in different image qualities
+    1)Slightly rotated pictures: rotate it degree by degree to obtain a better fitting 2)Finding the most suitable images to use as reference 3)Try to find the best kernel parameters to obtain the best fittings in different image qualities